Skip to main content

 🌍

-Real-World Connection Patterns are everywhere: on clothes, in songs, in building designs, and in dance moves.
+Real-World Connection Patterns are everywhere: on clothes, in songs, in building designs, on calendars, in dance moves, and even in the way classroom routines repeat each day.

 Fun Fact!
-Bees build honeycombs with repeating hexagon patterns.
+Bees build honeycombs with repeating hexagon patterns, and many flowers grow with repeating petal designs.
 Nature loves patterns too.